 Site 20SA15 extends approximately 154 meters along the Tittabawassee River (Appendix B).
 Yearly monitoring since 1999 has shown that a light scatter of FCR, flakes, Late Woodland pottery and Historic period material covers the site.
-A visit in April of 2009 revealed moderate erosion over much of the site area.
-High water and extensive vegetation on the bank resulted in poor surface visibility.
-Two FCR were observed but not collected.
+Two visits in April and May of 2011 revealed only minor to moderate erosion over much of the site area.
+A few FCR and one Bayport chert flake were observed but not collected.
 Even in the absence of periodic high water (currently annual in spring), continued erosion of the fairly high, steep bank is expected.
-Diagnostic artifacts recovered in 1999, 2002, and 2004 indicate that Late Woodland and Historic period components are present (Sommer 2000:10, 2003:12, 2005:12).
+Diagnostic artifacts recovered in 1999, 2002, and 2004 indicate that Late Woodland and Historic period components are present (Sommer 2000:10, 2003a:12, 2005:12).
 A 1955 aerial photograph of the site area shows that it was under active cultivation at that time.